A novel after a hurricane hits New Orleans

-“I t’s perfect Maddi.
-Everyone always says you do the best hairdo south of the river.”
+“It’s perfect Maddi.
+Everyone always says you do the best hairdo North of the river.”

 Ms. Ethyl smiles widely and places two twenty-dollar bills into Maddi’s outstretched hand.
 “Keep the change.
 I’d wind up paying a lot more for a lot less if I went elsewhere.”

-Maddi sighs, “Not many people left on this side of the river since the flood last year.
+Maddi sighs, “Not many people left here since the flood.
 It gets harder every day to get by.
 But I’ll keep praying for a miracle.”

-A tall man in a wrinkled suit opens the door for Ms. Ethyl.
+Tommy smiles and opens the door for Ms. Ethyl.
 “Have a good day ma’am.”

-He looked at his shoes, “I know the roof needs some serious work but, I think I can get a contractor to bring it back to code.
+He looks at his shoes, “I know the roof needs some serious work but, I think I can get a contractor to bring it back to code.
 That would make it much more difficult for anyone to condemn this building.”

 “That is just it, Maddi.
-It wouldn’t cost you a cent because one of my client owes me $4000 for services rendered and he has no money since his wife cleaned out his accounts and ran off with his ex-partner.”
+It wouldn’t cost you a cent because one of my clients owes me $4000 for services rendered and he has no money left since his wife cleaned out his accounts and ran off with his ex-partner.”

 “How does this benefit me?” asked Maddi with one slightly raised eyebrow.
 “We would still need supplies.”

-“Kevin says he has a lot stockpiled for a job that didn’t happen, so he would fix your roof at no cost to you to pay me.”
-Tommy smiles.
+“Kevin says he has a lot stockpiled for a job that didn’t happen, so he would fix your roof at no cost to you, to pay me,” Tommy smiles.
 “That way you get something for rent.
 And I get a little ahead instead of always being behind on my rent.”
-His face blushes dark red.
+He blushes blood red.

 She looks Tommy squarely in the eye, “I guess that would be better than nothing.”
-Maddi lifted her chin and a very slight smile crept across her young-looking face.
+Maddi lifts her chin and a very slight smile creeps across her suddenly young-looking face.

-“I’ll carry materials for him, he has no money to pay a helper, so I volunteered, said Tommy.”
+“I’ll carry materials for him, he has no money to pay a helper, so I volunteered,” he says.

-“I’d like to meet with him and find out if he will do a good job on my roof.
+“I’d like to meet with him and discuss the job on my roof.
 The last work I had done didn’t accomplish anything.
 The roof leaked worse after they did the work and I couldn’t get anyone to even come back and look at it.”

 “Kevin is my friend and he won’t cut corners or burn you.”